hyperledger/indy-node/environment/openshift/README.md

-# This client is deprecated!
-Please, use [new getting started](https://github.com/hyperledger/indy-node/blob/stable/getting-started.md)
+This client is deprecated!
+Please, use the new libindy-based CLI: https://github.com/hyperledger/indy-sdk/tree/master/cli
 ________________________________________________________________________
 # Getting Started